 In this paper, we study this stricter game equivalence with logical techniques.
-We modify the theory of power equivalence to obtain new representation theorems, complete game logics in newly designed languages, and algebras of game constructions for basic powers.
-In the process, we find new themes as well, in particular, a pervasive role for imperfect information and the need for an extended notion of relational rather than functional strategies.
+We modify the theory of power equivalence to obtain new representation theorems, complete game logics, and algebras of game constructions for basic powers.
+In the process, we find new themes as well, in particular, a pervasive role for imperfect information and the need for an extended notion of relational strategy.